Discussion

 A few authors have argued for making robustness against replication uncertainty a logical keystone for translating fitted models into scientific conclusions [11, 12], although without modelling them explicitly.
 There, as here, the precise definition of what we called an epistemic distribution is left to the practitioner, since appropriate choices will depend on the application.
 One would of course expect a selection rule not to be too sensitive to the choice of epistemic distribution, exactly because it should be robust.

-One approach which does explicitly model replications, and uses similar language as our own to frame its question, is that of Gelman et al. [58].
-Similar to our own, they model the distribution of discrepancies (albeit here again of model predictions rather than losses) and compute tail probabilities.
+One approach which does explicitly model replications, and uses similar language as our own to frame its question, is that of Gelman et al. [60].
+Those authors also model the distribution of discrepancies (albeit here again of model predictions rather than losses) and compute tail probabilities.
 Their method however is designed to assess the plausibility of a single model; it would not be suited to choosing the better of two approximations.
 It is also intrinsically Bayesian, using the learned model itself (i.e. the posterior) to simulate replications; we do not think it could be generalised to non-Bayesian models like our neural circuit example.

 One would naturally expect a comparison criterion to be symmetric: the evidence required to reject model \(\M_A\) must be the same whether we compare \(\M_A\) to \(\M_B\) or \(\M_B\) to \(\M_A\).
 Moreover, it must be possible that neither model is rejected if the evidence is insufficient.
 Bayes factors and information criteria do allow for this, but with an important caveat: the relative uncertainty on those criteria is strongly tied to dataset size, so much so that with enough samples, there is always enough data to reject a model, as we illustrate in Fig. 2.8.
 This is in clear contradiction with scientific experience, where more data cannot compensate for bad data.